 Just so you know, all Amazon and Booking.com links on this website are affiliate links.
 As an Amazon associate and a Booking.com associate, we will earn from qualifying purchases when you click on these links.
 We sincerely thank-you as this is a pilgrim-supported website.

-The Way of St Francis or La Via di Francesco is a modern Italian pilgrimage, that celebrates the beloved patron saint of Italy, the founder of the Franciscan order of monks and best known as St Francis of Assisi.
+The Way of St. Francis or La Via di Francesco is a modern Italian pilgrimage, that celebrates the beloved patron saint of Italy, the founder of the Franciscan order of monks and best known as St. Francis of Assisi.
 This humble man who lived over 800 years ago, was a lover of animals and nature, used "Sister Mother Earth" as his monastery, and lived the simplest and most dedicated of lives.

-Almost from the moment that I first heard about the Way of St Francis pilgrimage, I was very drawn to it.
+Almost from the moment that I first heard about the Way of St. Francis pilgrimage, I was very drawn to it.
 When I learned that it was not an actual ancient pilgrimage trodden by many feet over the centuries, like many others (most notably the Camino de Santiago), it did not matter to me.
-I was hoping to experience the same phenomenon like I did walking the Camino Teresiano, some years before, which celebrates the life of St. Teresa of Ávila.
+I was hoping to experience the same phenomenon as I did walking the Camino Teresiano, some years before, which celebrates the life of St. Teresa of Ávila.

 Walking the Camino Teresiano, also a modern day creation, helped me understand her and her teachings.
 In a similar manner, I hoped the Way of St. Francis would bring me closer to understanding this saint's teachings.

-St Francis of Assisi, perhaps the most venerated of Christian saints, has touched so many Italian villages in north central Italy, that creating a pilgrimage route to connect the places where his life has left his mark, seemed to me to be a natural thing.
+St. Francis of Assisi, perhaps the most venerated of Christian saints, has touched so many Italian villages in north central Italy, that creating a pilgrimage route to connect the places where his life has left his mark, seemed to me to be a natural thing.